Ben Gannon-Doak

-Ben Gannon-Doak (né Doak, born 11 November 2005) is a Scottish professional footballer who plays as a right winger or attacking midfielder for Premier League club Bournemouth and the Scotland national team.
+Ben Gannon-Doak (né Doak; born 11 November 2005) is a Scottish professional footballer who plays as a right winger or attacking midfielder for club Bournemouth and the Scotland national team.

-Born in Dalry, Ayrshire, he began his youth career with local side Dalry Rovers before joining Ayr United and later Celtic, making his senior debut for Celtic in January 2022.
+He began his youth career with local side Dalry Rovers before joining Ayr United and later Celtic; making his senior debut for the latter in January 2022.
 Shortly thereafter, he signed for Liverpool, where he became the youngest Scottish player to appear in the Premier League.
 In 2024, he spent a season on loan at Middlesbrough, earning EFL Young Player of the Month in November.
 In August 2025, he transferred to Bournemouth for an initial £20 million.
 Internationally, he has represented Scotland at under-16, under-17 and under-21 level, and made his senior debut against Poland in September 2024.

+Early life

+Gannon-Doak was born in the small town of Dalry, North Ayrshire, on 11 November 2005.

 Club career

 Gannon-Doak began his career at hometown club Dalry Rovers, before moving to Ayr United and then onto Celtic.